 Rob loved exploring the outdoors with family and friends, proud to call the Shuswap home.
 He made many handcrafted trailhead signs, including maps, distances, and GPS coordinates.
 At one point, he imported a wooden troll from Norway, placing it beside his custom-made wooden sign for the famous South Canoe Troll Bridge.
 Rob had a passion for this sort of detail that users of the trails will enjoy for many years.

-Rob was a reliable volunteer with the Larch Hills Nordic Society and Junior Race Team, filling a variety of roles throughout the years: Race Secretary, Equipment Manager, wax technician, fundraising, and as a valued member of the Larch Hills Chalet Committee.
-He also held volunteer roles with the Shuswap Trail Alliance, the Reino Keski-Salmi Loppet, The Salty Dog Enduro Race, the Reino Run, Shuswap Youth Soccer and so many school volunteer hours.
+The Larch Hills Nordic Society and the Junior Race Team benefited tremendously from Rob’s participation.
+Some of the roles he filled over the years included Race Secretary, Equipment Manager, Wax Technician, Fundraising, and he was a valued member of the Larch Hills Chalet Committee.
+As well, he was a volunteer with the Reino Keski Loppet, the Shuswap Trail Alliance, the Salty Dog competition, Shuswap Youth Soccer, and many school volunteer roles.

 NOTE: When donating to this fund, please specify if you would like to direct your donation to the construction of a Shelter in South Canoe in honour of Rob or to the endowment fund.